 Walk into many classrooms, offices or homes and you’ll see whiteboards that look slightly worn with remnants of the last lesson or meeting erased but still reflecting on the board.
 The process for how to maintain a whiteboard’s peak performance is a simple, inexpensive and quick practice, but many owners aren’t aware that erasing content isn’t enough to keep a whiteboard clean.
 Follow the six whiteboard tips and tricks below and you can keep your board looking brand new or transform one that has seen better days back to its original shine.

 Tips and tricks

 1. Follow the maintenance instructions: This first tip may seem obvious, but it’s one people often skip or forget about when using a whiteboard.
 PolyVision is a world leader when it comes to producing white and chalk CeramicSteel boards for a wide variety of environments.
 Scientists at PolyVision say the number one way to keep a board looking new is to take time to read the maintenance instructions before ever writing on the surface.
 If you’ve lost your instructions, we have a simple step-by-step process on whiteboard surface care to keep it looking brand new.

-2. Erasing is not enough: While erasing works wonderfully at first, its effectiveness wears off if more cleaning isn’t done.
+2. Use erasers and cleaning solution: While erasing works wonderfully at first, its effectiveness wears off if more cleaning isn’t done.
 “Occasionally we’ll receive a question about boards becoming more difficult to erase over time,” says Becky Lewis, a customer service representative for PolyVision.
 “When the customer is asked if they’ve ever cleaned their board, they’re often surprised that it’s something that must be done to maintain performance.
 Cleaning the board with a recommended solution always solves the issue of erasability with CeramicSteel.”